RHEcosystemAppEng/rhpam-deployment/openshift/msSqlServerDatabase/README.md

 the login passwords to `Quay.io` nor to the `Red Hat registry'

 ### Deploy the KeiApp instance
+Run the following to deploy the sample application:
 ```shell
 oc create -f custom-rhpam-mssql.yaml
 ```

+**Note**: you should at least update the `extensionImageStreamTagNamespace` and `imageContext` properties to match your actual project name

 ### Validate the installation
 1. Verify the custom library is installed properly:
 ```shell